wallarm/product-documentation/docs/latest/installation/custom/request-custom-deployment.md

 * You require an out-of-band solution for a specially crafted traffic mirror.
 * Services are compatible with custom versions or types of Ingress controllers, web servers, load balancers, etc that are not mentioned in the documentation.

-    If you are looking for the Wallarm DEB/RPM packages for a custom NGINX version, refer to the [specific instructions](custom-nginx-version.md) on how to get it.
+    If you are looking for the installer for a custom NGINX version, refer to the [specific instructions](custom-nginx-version.md) on how to get it.

 To request a custom Wallarm deployment option: